-If you are looking to convert a shipping container into anything from a modular accommodation unit to a bespoke restaurant, it can be difficult for the client to visualise it.
+If you are looking to convert a standard unit into anything from a modular unit to a bespoke restaurant, it can be difficult for the client to visualise it.
 It can also be useful for the designers to understand exactly how it will function and flow.
-For this reason, computer-aided design technology is used by our designers when they are designing bespoke shipping container conversions.
+For this reason, computer-aided design technology is used by our designers when they are designing bespoke conversions.

 Computer-aided design – or CAD – is software that helps to design constructions by enabling them to visualise and analyse it before it is actually constructed.
 Computerised models are produced in either 2D or 3D for ease of visualisation.
 It means that prototypes aren’t necessarily needed and can help designers to avoid costly mistakes and damage.